Security-Onion-Solutions/securityonion-docs/installation.rst

   Please make sure that your hostname is correct before performing a network installation.
 Setup generates certificates based on the hostname and we do not support changing the hostname after Setup.

-If you want to install Security Onion on CentOS 7 or Ubuntu 18.04 (**not** using our Security Onion ISO image), follow these steps:
+If you want to install Security Onion on CentOS 7, Ubuntu 18.04, or Ubuntu 20.04 (**not** using our Security Onion ISO image), follow these steps:

 #.
 Review the :ref:`hardware` and :ref:`release-notes` sections.
 #.
-Download the ISO image for your preferred flavor of Ubuntu 18.04 64-bit or CentOS 7 64-bit, verify the ISO image, and boot from it.
+Download the ISO image for your preferred flavor of 64-bit CentOS 7, Ubuntu 18.04, or Ubuntu 20.04.
+Verify the ISO image and then boot from it.
 #.
 Follow the prompts in the installer.
 If you're building a production deployment, you'll probably want to use LVM and dedicate most of your disk space to ``/nsm`` as discussed in the :ref:`partitioning` section.
 #.
 Reboot into your new installation.
 #.
 Login using the username and password you specified during installation.